jack-williams1/Malawi_PSHA/README.md

-Malawi PSHA using the MSSD
+# Malawi probabilistic seismic hazard analysis (PSHA) using the Malawi Seismogenic Source Database (MSSD)

 Last Edited by Jack Williams 14/03/22 (jack.williams@otago.ac.nz)

-The following describes the necessary files and steps to (1) generate the Malawi Seismogenic Source Database (MSSD; Williams et al 2021b), and (2) use these data to perform a PSHA for Malawi (Williams et al 2022).
+The following describes the necessary files and steps to (1) generate the MSSD (Williams et al 2021b), and (2) use these data to perform a PSHA for Malawi (Williams et al 2022).

 Codes are written in MATLAB and require the following toolboxes:

-# Image Processing
+Image Processing

-# Mapping Toolbox
+Mapping Toolbox

-Input files and folders:
+## Input files and folders:

-#### THE FOLLOWING INPUT FILES ARE STORED ON ZENODO AND MUST BE DOWNLOADED AND STORED IN PATH AS SHOWN PRIOR TO RUNNING CODES ####
+### The following input files are stored on Zenodo and must be downloaded and stored in path as shown

 misc_functions/malawi_Vs30_active.txt: USGS slope-based Vs30 values for Malawi (Wald and Allen 2007)